aaoeclipse/scp-webscrapper/README.md

 3. python3 main.py

 # Database
-By default it uses SQLite, and it saves it in a directory above (this is )
+The file database_manager can be used to save the result in a sql database if the desired output is to be in sqlite.